-My research focuses on the history of astronomy, in particular the life and career of the British astronomer Sir John Herschel (1792-1871).
+My research focuses primarily on the history of astronomy, in particular the life and career of the British astronomer Sir John Herschel (1792-1871).
 Herschel was the most important natural philosopher of the Victorian period, contributing to astronomy, chemistry, optics, photography, and the philosophy of science during the period in which science moved from the realm of gentleman practitioners to professionalized disciplines.
 I am interested in relationships between amateurs and professional astronomers during this period, as well as the interactions between science and religion and science and law.

 Making Stars Physical: The Astronomy of Sir John Herschel (University of Pittsburgh Press, 2018).